Nassau County Legislator

 McKevitt interned for New York State Supreme Court Justice Marvin Segal and the New York State Attorney General’s Office.
 He has worked in the offices of state Senator Kemp Hannon and U.S. Senator Alfonse D’Amato.
 He served as Deputy Town Attorney for the Town of Hempstead for nearly nine years where he argued and won cases before New York’s highest court, the Court of Appeals, and the United States Court of Appeals for the Second Circuit.
 He also has practiced privately with law firms in Nassau County.

-McKevitt is a member of the American and New York State Bar Associations, is a past Chair of the Municipal Law Committee and a member of the Professional Ethics Committee of the Nassau County Bar Association, as well as the past Editor-in-Chief of the Nassau Lawyer, the Association’s monthly newspaper.
+McKevitt is a member of the American and New York State Bar Associations, is a past Chair of the Municipal Law Committee of the Nassau County Bar Association, as well as the past Editor-in-Chief of the Nassau Lawyer, the Association’s monthly newspaper.
 He has been asked to deliver numerous lectures on land use and zoning enforcement throughout the state.
-McKevitt believes strongly in the value of community service, as evidenced by his membership in the East Meadow Kiwanis Club and the East Meadow Chamber of Commerce, as well as his mentorship of students at the Woodland Middle School and coach of the Holy Trinity Diocesan High School Mock Trial Team.
-He is the recipient of the George Estabrook Award for service as a distinguished alumnus of Hofstra University.

-He is a parishioner of Sacred Heart Roman Catholic Church in North Merrick, and a member of the Nassau County Catholic Lawyers Guild.
-Assemblyman McKevitt resides in East Meadow with his wife, Samantha, who is a social studies teacher in the public school system, and their two children.
+He is a parishioner of St. Raphael Roman Catholic Church in East Meadow, and a member of the Nassau County Catholic Lawyers Guild.
+Legislator McKevitt resides in East Meadow with his wife, Samantha, who is a social studies teacher in the public school system, and their two children.